TorstenDittmann/workspace-utils/README.md

 ## 🙏 Acknowledgments

-- Built with [Bun](https://bun.sh) for blazing fast performance
+- Built for the modern JavaScript ecosystem
-- Inspired by the need for better Bun workspace tooling
+- Inspired by the need for universal monorepo tooling
-- Thanks to the Bun team for creating an excellent runtime and package manager
+- Thanks to the communities behind npm, pnpm, and Bun for creating excellent package managers

 ---

-**Made with ❤️ for the Bun community**
+**Made with ❤️ for the JavaScript monorepo community**